databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. figure:: ../images/rst_rastertogridavg/h3.png
    :figclass: doc-figure

    Fig 4.
-RST_RasterToGridMin(raster, 3)
+RST_RasterToGridMin(tile, 3)

 rst_rastertoworldcoord
 **********************

-.. function:: rst_rastertoworldcoord(raster, x, y)
+.. function:: rst_rastertoworldcoord(tile, x, y)

-    Computes the world coordinates of the raster pixel at the given x and y coordinates.
+    Computes the world coordinates of the raster tile at the given x and y pixel coordinates.
     The result is a WKT point geometry.
     The coordinates are computed using the GeoTransform of the raster to respect the projection.